syxolk/mictool/README.md

 Compiled and tested with Debian 7 (wheezy) amd64 and GNU C++ compiler 4.7.2 .
 Should be working with MinGW (GCC, Make) on Windows as well.

+For cross compiling on Linux for Windows install package mingw-w32 and use the make files Makefile.win32 and Makefile.win64.